TomasRoj/OctopusLab-Library/README.md

 We are glad that people like you helps to build better future of electronics projects.
 Like other github projects this github repo has a issue tab with current issues in this project.
 But, please respect all the rules included in the CODE_OF_CONDUCT.md file to prevent bad things here 🙌.
+If you dont know where to start, visit please the issues tab.

 Created by Tomas Roj and OctopusLab team in 2019. 📅 This and many other projects are availibe under open-source MIT license.
 See the license file